 International Picnic Day

-Celebrated on June 18th every year, International Picnic Day is the perfect day for people in the Northern Hemisphere to enjoy the waning days of spring before summer starts.
+Celebrated on June 18th every year, International Picnic Day is the perfect opportunity for people in the Northern Hemisphere to enjoy the waning days of spring before summer begins.
 Of course, people in the Southern Hemisphere are also more than welcome to celebrate this day with a winter picnic.
-Regardless of where you celebrate this holiday or how you celebrate it, however, it’s a great way to gather with friends and/or family and do a little bit of communing with nature at the same time.

 Some Intriguing Facts About Picnics

 Everyone has a mental picture of what a picnic is to them.
-For many people, involves carrying a basket of food to a local park and eating it while lounging on a blanket or at a table covered with a red and white checked table cloth.
-For other people, it might mean eating food on their local beach or even on the peak of a mountain.
-Regardless of how anyone is celebrating this holiday, we’ve come across some amazing facts about picnics that everyone can appreciate.
+For many, it involves carrying a basket of food to a local park and eating it while lounging on a blanket or at a table covered with a red and white checkered tablecloth.

 • The idea of the modern picnic was introduced to the world by the French.

-• Picnics started after the French revolution in 1789 when people were allowed to use France’s royal parks.
+• Picnics started after the French Revolution in 1789 when people were allowed to use France’s royal parks.

 • The actual term picnic, however, wasn’t coined until 1794.
 This is when the word “pique-nique” appeared in the French language.
-It would become anglicized to picnic.
+It would later become anglicized to picnic.

-• People have been eating outdoors for thousands of years, and it was prevalent among many members of Medieval royalty.
+• People have been eating outdoors for thousands of years, and it was prevalent among many members of medieval royalty.

 • It was common for members of a royal hunt to dine outdoors during the Middle Ages.

-• Technically, in the story of Robin Hood, Robin, and his merry men would picnic regularly, enjoying bread, beer, and cheese while taking shelter in the woods.
+• Technically, in the story of Robin Hood, Robin and his merry men would picnic regularly, enjoying bread, beer, and cheese while taking shelter in the woods.
 That’s a picnic!

-• Although International Picnic Day falls on June 18th, National Picnic Day in the U.S is celebrated on April 23rd.
+• Although International Picnic Day falls on June 18th, National Picnic Day in the U.S. is celebrated on April 23rd.

 • A picnic ham is not really a ham.
 Hams are taken from the pig’s hindquarters, while picnic hams are taken from the pig’s foreleg.